logicguy1/school_ventures/README.md

-# School assignments
+# school ventures
-A collection of programs we make in school
+tears were lost during the making of this collection

 ## Python programs
 ### 1. Project - Python dictionary (dictionary.py)